OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaPhysicalPosition.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaAgent <ocaagent>` :raw:html:`&rarr;` :ref:`OcaPhysicalPosition <ocaphysicalposition>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaAgent <ocaagent>` : :ref:`OcaPhysicalPosition <ocaphysicalposition>`

 .. cpp:class:: OcaPhysicalPosition: OcaAgent

     Physical position of device or an element of it.
 AES70 supports a variety of positional coordinate systems.
 For details, see AES70-1, section 5.5.9.

     **Properties**:

     .. _ocaphysicalposition_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.2.17"

         This property is an override of the **OcaRoot** property.

-        This property has id ``3.1``.
+        This property has id ``1.1``.

     .. _ocaphysicalposition_classversion:

     .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 1

-        Identifies the interface version of the class.
-Any change to the class definition leads to a higher class version.
-This property is an override of the  **OcaRoot** property.

-        This property has id ``3.2``.
+        This property has id ``1.2``.

     .. _ocaphysicalposition_coordinatesystem:

     .. cpp:member:: const OcaPositionCoordinateSystem CoordinateSystem

         Type of physical coordinate system this object uses.
 Read-only, set at object construction time.

         This property has id ``3.1``.